-16 Document # APLC/MSP.9/2008/WP.35.
+16 APLC/MSP.9/2008/WP.35.

-- iii.
-It has been concluded that with respect to conflicts of interest, the President would ask members of the analysing group to excuse themselves from the analysis of their own requests or the analysis of a request with which they have a conflict of interest, such as a territorial or sovereignty dispute with the requesting State Party. - iv.
-The analysing group developed tools based on the provisions of Article 5, paragraph 4 of the Convention and relevant decisions of Meetings of the States Parties.
-These tools served the analysing group members to structure their input, and ensured that each request was treated in a uniform manner according to the same principles, taking into account its own particular characteristics. - v.
-Those leading the effort to analyse requests have done so from the point of view that the analysis process should be a cooperative one ultimately leading, in many circumstances, to improved revised requests being submitted and to the possibility for decisions to be taken in an orderly manner at Meetings of the States Parties and Review Conferences.
-The Presidents who have chaired the group of States Parties mandated with analysing requests have engaged in a dialogue with requesting States Parties, writing to seek additional clarifications of various matters, offering advice on ways to improve requests and inviting representatives of all requesting States Parties to an informal discussion with the analysing group. - vi.
-Those leading the effort to analyse requests have sought to conclude their work eight to ten weeks prior to the Meetings of the States Parties or Review Conferences when requests would be formally considered.
-Requesting States Parties have been asked to submit, also eight to ten weeks prior to such meetings, a final two to five page executive summary of their requests containing an overview of information necessary for an informed decision to be taken, with these executive summaries translated and with detailed requests made available in their original languages. - vii.
-It has been concluded that the analysing group should aim for consensus in all aspects of the analysis process.
-In 2008, the analysing group adopted the analyses on requests submitted by consensus.
-It has been further understood that, should there be differences of views regarding analyses, a variety of methods for taking decisions on analyses and / or for incorporating differing points of view of analysis exist.
-While the analyses produced by the group in 2008 may not have been as rigorous as some members desired, ultimately the final products were agreed to by all participating members of the analysing group, thus ensuring that views contained in the analyses represent the points of view of a wide diversity of States Parties from all regions.
+- (a) The Co-Chairs of the Standing Committee on Mine Clearance, Mine Risk Education and Mine Action Technologies, with the support of their Co-Rapporteurs, have enhanced the efficiency of the process by making initial determination of the completeness of requests and have immediately sought to obtain additional information that may be necessary for a complete analysis. - (b) It has been understood that expertise to assist in the analysis process could be obtained from a variety of sources and a variety of forms.
+The expertise of the ICBL, ICRC and UNDP has been called upon given the broad scope of these organisations' expertise.
+Expert input on demining and other techniques to release suspected hazardous areas has been called for and provided by the Geneva International Centre for Humanitarian Demining (GICHD) and the Coordinator of the informal Resource Utilisation Contact Group.
+The views of the ICRC on legal matters have been sought.
+In addition, input from the leading humanitarian demining operators active in requesting States Parties has been requested and provided. - (c) It has been concluded that with respect to conflicts of interest, the President would ask members of the analysing group to excuse themselves from the analysis of their own requests or the analysis of a request with which they have a conflict of interest, such as a territorial or sovereignty dispute with the requesting State Party. - (d) The analysing group developed tools based on the provisions of Article 5, paragraph 4 of the Convention and relevant decisions of Meetings of the States Parties.
+These tools served the analysing group members to structure their input, and ensured that each request was treated in a uniform manner according to the same principles, taking into account its own particular characteristics. - (e) Those leading the effort to analyse requests have done so from the point of view that the analysis process should be a cooperative one ultimately leading, in many circumstances, to improved revised requests being submitted and to the possibility for decisions to be taken in an orderly manner at Meetings of the States Parties and Review Conferences.
+The Presidents who have chaired the group of States Parties mandated with analysing requests have engaged in a dialogue with requesting States Parties, writing to seek additional clarifications of various matters, offering advice on ways to improve requests and inviting representatives of all requesting States Parties to an informal discussion with the analysing group. - (f) Those leading the effort to analyse requests have sought to conclude their work eight to ten weeks prior to the Meetings of the States Parties or Review Conferences when requests would be formally considered.
+Requesting States Parties have been asked to submit, also eight to ten weeks prior to such meetings, a final two to five page executive summary of their requests containing an overview of information necessary for an informed decision to be taken, with these executive summaries translated and with detailed requests made available in their original languages.